bokunimowakaru/udp/README.md

 ## About "UDPxCSV" (UDP Cross CSV)

 UDPxCSV is a simple transmission format for sensor systems which I authored for "Transistor Technology (トランジスタ技術 2016年 9月号 CQ出版社)".
-It has defined 5 bytes device name, 1 byte separator '_', 1 byte identification number, 1 byte comma for the separated code, CSV payload, and LF code.
+It is structed defined 5 bytes device name, 1 byte separator '_', 1 byte identification number, 1 byte comma for the separated code, CSV payload, and LF code.

 Fig. Sensor Data Transmission Format (bytes):